andyholmes/andyholmes.github.io/_articles/dbus-in-gjs.md

 // These three functions are the callbacks to `Gio.bus_own_name_on_bus()`:

-// If there is a client waiting for the well-known name to appear on the bus so
+// If there is a client waiting for the well-known name to appear on the bus,
-// it can create proxies for the interfaces, you probably want to export your
+// you probably want to export your interfaces. function onBusAcquired(connection, name) {
-// interfaces here so they are already available when the name appears. function onBusAcquired(connection, name) {
     print(`${name}: connection acquired`);
 }

 // On the other hand, if you were using something like GDBusObjectManager to
-// watch for interfaces, you might export your interfaces here using the methods
-// of your GDBusObjectManagerServer instance. function onNameAcquired(connection, name) {
+// watch for interfaces, you could export your interfaces here. function onNameAcquired(connection, name) {
     print(`${name}: name acquired`);
 }

-// Typically you won't see this method invoked.
-The only situations this might
+// Typically you won't see this callback invoked, but it might happen if you try
-// happen is if you tried to own a name that was already owned by someone else
+// to own a name that was already owned by someone else. function onNameLost(connection, name) {
-// like `org.gnome.Shell` or if the DBus connection was closed (very rare). function onNameLost(connection, name) {
     print(`${name}: name lost`);
 }